What do canned fruit, shampoo, and blood preservation have in common?

 - The pharmaceutical industry used to use iron citrate as a source of iron and citric acid to preserve stored blood

-After Currie’s discovery, in 1919, A. niger became a regular part of industrial-level production and the biochemical fermentation industry began to flourish.
-As a result, industrial biotechnology was born.
+Two years after Currie’s discovery, Aspergillus Niger became a regular part of industrial-level production and the biochemical fermentation industry began to flourish.
+As a result, industrial biotechnology was born .

-Now, producing citric acid by Aspergillus Niger fermentation is a multi-billion-dollar industry.
-A. niger is not only used in citric acid production, but also bring about various proteins, enzymes and secondary metabolites.
+Today, citric acid production by Aspergillus Niger fermentation is a multi-billion-dollar industry.
+Aspergillus Niger is not only used for citric acid production, but also for production of glucoamylase, α-galactosidase and many other industrially significant enzymes.

-Humans are exposed to the spores on a daily basis without any negative health effects and the fungus is considered GRAS—Generally Recognized as Safe.
-There have been cases where the fungus caused pneumonia, but this is usually in individuals with a weakened immune system or history of severe illness.
-Among horticultural workers however, the development of a serious lung disease called aspergillosis is a common occurrence due to repeated inhalation of peat dust.
+Humans are exposed to the spores on a daily basis without any negative health effects.
+The fungus is “generally recognized as safe” (GRAS) by the US Food and Drug Administration.
+Historically, there have been cases where the fungus caused lung infections, but always in individuals with a weakened immune systems or a history of severe illness .
+However, among horticultural workers, the development of a serious lung disease called aspergillosis is a common occurrence due to repeated inhalation of fungal spores.
+Although Aspergillus Niger has been identified in some cases, the usual suspect in aspergillosis is A. fumigatus.

-In tropical areas, ear infections are frequently caused by Aspergillus niger.
-Although, the fungus is rarely the first causative agent, usually only causing infections when individuals were recently ill or treated with antibiotics.
+In tropical areas, ear infections are sometimes caused by Aspergillus Niger.
+However, the fungus is rarely the first causative agent, usually only causing infections when individuals were recently ill or treated with antibiotics.
 People with ear lacerations are also susceptible to infection by Aspergillus Niger, but treatment is simple and available.

 What are Aspergillus Niger health effects?

-As stated above, Aspergillus Niger has virtually no health effects (both positive and negative) on the average person, and most people can handle inhaling moderate amounts of spores.
+As stated above, Aspergillus Niger has virtually no health effects (positive or negative) on the average person, and most people can handle inhaling moderate amounts of spores.
 In fact, all of us are exposed to some airborne spores on a daily basis.

 Where can Aspergillus Niger be found?

-Aspergillus niger is highly thermotolerant — meaning it can survive in extreme conditions such as freezing weather or heat waves.
-In addition, this asexual saprophytic not picky when deciding what to contaminate, so it can be found almost anywhere.
+Aspergillus Niger is highly thermotolerant – meaning it can survive in extreme conditions such as freezing weather or heat waves.
+In addition, this asexual saprophyte is not picky when deciding what to contaminate, so it can be found almost anywhere.

-While it contaminates especially decaying vegetation such as compost piles and dead leaves, it can be found in various other places.
+While its ideal habitat is decaying vegetation such as compost piles and dead leaves, it can be found in various other places.
 These include on stored grain, dried fruits and nuts, and even polyester-type polyurethanes.
 It’s an opportunistic fungus that will grow on anything if the conditions are favorable.

 How to identify Aspergillus Niger in your home?

-Like the name states, Aspergillus Niger is black in color but has a white layer beneath its surface.
-It’s frequently pinpointed as the source of black mold and is the most common mold concern in homes.
-In indoor environments it’s often found on damp walls and other surfaces.
-It can also be found in household dust and cereals, and other organic matter.
+Aspergillus Niger molds are black or dark brown in colour.
+They often have a white layer beneath the surface.
+Aspergillus Niger is frequently pinpointed as the source of black mold and is the most common mold concern in homes.
+It can often be found on damp walls and other surfaces, especially in areas with significant moisture, such as bathrooms, basements, and kitchens.
+It can be found in household dust and also on fruits, cereals, and other organic matter.

-If you have a spot of mold but are not sure if it’s Aspergillus niger, calling a professional mold inspection company may be the best way forward.
-While Aspergillus Niger is considered safe, it can easily be confused with other darker types of mold and various Aspergillus species which are considerably more dangerous.
+If you have a spot of mold but aren’t sure if it’s Aspergillus Niger, calling a professional mold inspection company may be the best way forward.
+While Aspergillus Niger is considered safe, it can easily be confused with other types of mold and various Aspergillus species which are considerably more dangerous.

 How to get rid of Aspergillus Niger?